IbrahimGuner/Magento-JDE-ERP-Pricing/README.md

 # Magento-ERP-Pricing

-ERP (JDE) Pricing Need to update Magento E-Commerce App In order to achieve this goal 2 Main Updates Needs to be Done.
+ERP (JDE) Pricing Needs to update Magento E-Commerce App In order to achieve this goal 2 Main Updates Needs to be Done.

 1) Magento Catalog Price Rule Needs to Updated to get the pricing info from the ERP System.